 Excessive Licking Syndrome (ELS) refers to your dog’s compulsive licking of surfaces around them for an unnecessary amount of time.

 Overall, ELS can greatly impact the mental and physical wellbeing of your dog.
-Many dogs with this condition are found to have at least one underlying gastrointestinal condition.
+Many dogs with this condition are found to have an underlying gastrointestinal condition.

 The Symptoms And Consequences Of ELS